When an agent experiences a problem, they must first notify their Supervisor.

 Have your Supervisor submit a IT trouble ticket:

-If you’ve tried the steps 1 and 2 and are convinced that it’s an Asurion-related issue and not related to your personal equipment then request your Supervisor submit a trouble ticket or call the Service Desk at:
+If you’ve tried the steps 1 and 2 and are convinced that it’s an Asurion-related issue and not related to your personal equipment then request your Supervisor submit a trouble ticket using the following form:

 The Service Desk may need to remote into your machine.
-For them to do this you will need to go to the following website and wait for
+After contacting Service Desk, go to the following website:

 supply the following information when submitting a trouble ticket: